rasooli451/TIC_TAC_TOE/README.md

 # TIC_TAC_TOE
-A simple TIC-TAC-TOE game really..
+A digital version of the famouse TIC-TAC-TOE game, implemented using the pygame library of python.